The Best Chocolate Crinkle Cookies are my first Holiday cookie of this season. A Classic cookie that should be on everyone's Christmas Cookie platter.

 Instructions

-- In a double boiler over medium heat, add butter and chocolate to top pot.
+- In a double boiler over medium heat, add ½ cup unsalted butter and 4 (1) ounce squares, unsweetened baking chocolate to the top pot.
 Stir occasionally until mixture is melted and blended.
 Set aside.
-Alternative: Combine butter and chocolate in a microwavable bowl. melt mixture in the microwave, follow microwave instructions.
+Alternative: Combine butter and chocolate in a microwaveable bowl, melt the mixture in the microwave, following manufacturer's instructions.
 Set mixture aside.

-- To a medium bowl, combine flour, cocoa powder, baking powder, baking soda, and salt.
+- In a medium-sized mixing bowl, whisk together 2 cups all-purpose flour, ½ cup 100% Dutch cocoa powder, 2 teaspoons baking powder, ½ teaspoon baking soda, and ½ teaspoon salt.
 Set bowl aside.

-- Fold in ⅓ flour mixture into the wet ingredients.
+- Fold in ⅓ of the flour mixture into the wet ingredients.
 Use a wooden spoon to gently fold ingredients together.
-Do the same two more times, folding flour into wet ingredients blend.
+Do this step two more times, folding ⅓ of the flour mixture into wet ingredients and blend until combined.
 Once all ingredients mixed.
-Place bowl in the fridge covered with foil or lid for at least 3 hours or overnight.
+Place bowl in the refrigerator, covered with plastic wrap or a lid, for at least 3 hours or overnight.

 How to Make Chocolate Crinkle Cookies

-- Preheat oven to 350 degrees.
-Use a Silpat or parchment paper on a large baking sheet.
+- Preheat oven to 350°F. Use a Silpat or parchment paper to line a large baking sheet.

 - Have your two bowls of sugar for sugar coating ready for your rolled cookie dough.